chevah/geck/content/review.rst

 ---------------------------------

-* Is there a release notes entry for changes?
+* Is there a release notes entry for the changes?

-* Is there documentation for changes?

-* Does the documentation make sense?
+* Are the changes documented?

 * Are the new events documented?

 * Are the removed events documented?

+* Does the documentation make sense?

 Reviewer's check list - Developer
 ---------------------------------

-* Do the **new** changes comply with latest styleguide ?
+* Do the **new** changes comply with latest styleguide?

 * Does the code have automated tests for all the new code?